benetkiewicz/blog/_drafts/code-navigation-in-loosely-coupled-project-architecture.md

 ---

 When your web application project has App and Web layer, it is often not only divided conceptually but also on a physical and infrastructure layer.
 No matter if communication between layers is via WCF, asmx or .NET remoting (anyone here remembers .NET remoting?), you have a nice and clean separation with ability to scale but also a bit of a pain in code navigation.
 Drilling down using _Go To Implementation_ finally get you to WCF proxy class, HTTP call or something similarly useless.
 Then you need to understand how the technology works and find "the other end".
 Fortunately there are (simple) ways to tackle this problem.
-I really like __this guy's approach__ on WCF.
+I really like [this guy's approach](http://www.codemag.com/article/0809101) on WCF.
 I use it in some of my projects and it works really well.

 Similar trick works for REST.
-If you are in control of both sides - REST service and a client - you can save yoursefl from code navigation pain with a simple interface.
+If you are in control of both sides - REST service and a client - you can save yourself from code navigation pain with a simple interface.
 It is no rocket science but so many projects don't follow this pattern and precious minutes of your life are wasted for unnecessary _ctrl+F_.

 Imagine having the following code on a REST service side:

 ```csharp
 [RoutePrefix("api/v1/user")]
 public class UserController : ApiController, IUserService